Arya-H03/IronHammer/README.md

 }
 ```

-`EntityTemplateInstance` defers add/remove operations to pending vectors flushed at the end of `DrawInspector()` — avoiding iterator invalidation while components are displayed — and re-serializes to disk only when `m_isDirty` is set.
+`EntityTemplateInstance` defers add/remove operations to pending vectors flushed at the end of `DrawInspector()`, avoiding iterator invalidation while components are displayed, and re serializes to disk only when `m_isDirty` is set.

 ---